thecmdrunner/quick-vm/docs/list-things-todo.md

 - Maybe add a features section?
 - make every define and creation with general command that has `$variables` based on the system and user choice
 - Fork iommu, UEFI, laptop detection, GPU detection and some other features from https://github.com/T-vK/GPU-pass-through-compatibility-check
-- Actual CPU Core allocation instead of vCPUs
+- Actual CPU Core allocation instead of vCPUs (CPU Pinning)
 - USB _Passthrough guide (maybe also mouse and keyboard passthrough with endev?)
 - convert the xmls into actual defining commands of qemu
 - you'll also likely need `vendor-reset` for cards suffering from the AMD reset bug (RX 5000 and older).